nektcom/nekt-dev-container/README.md

 Once you're done with testing your data transformations in the Jupyter notebook, you're ready to deploy your code to Nekt's platform and apply the transformation in a production pipeline.
 Here's the step-by-step on how to do it:

 1. Perform testing and validation of your Jupyter notebook script to ensure it's working as intended;
-2. Use the 'Final result' section of your Jupyter notebook file to populate the function 'user_transformation(delta_dict)'.
+2. Use the 'Final result' section of your Jupyter notebook file to populate the function `user_transformation(delta_dict)`.
 This is the function you will use to create your transformation in our platform;
    2.1.
 Please read the comments in that section carefully to properly populate the function with your code.
 There are a few points to pay attention to, all of which are described there.
 3. Go to [Add transformation](https://app.nekt.ai/transformations/add-transformation), select your input tables, give your new table a name, and paste the `user_transformation(delta_dict)` in the code section.
 5. Once configured you will be able to see the details on the [Transformations tab](https://app.nekt.ai/transformations) of the Nekt app.